Employment, Training and Education

 Education and learning underpin the development of not only smart industry sectors but also Noosa's traditional sectors of retail, tourism and construction.
-The Local Economic Plan aspires to build a culture of learning and skill development where knowledge is shared by a connected and skilled business community.
+The Economic Development Strategy aspires to build a culture of learning and skill development where knowledge is shared by a connected and skilled business community.

 There is a range of programs available that can assist and subsidise your organisation's human resource needs, from training to employment.

 The Workforce Recruitment and Retention Guide is designed as a resource for small business owners, managers and leaders who are responsible for employing and managing people.
 Our employees are the most valuable assets in our businesses, so it makes good sense to ensure the best recruitment and retention management practices are in place.

 Specifically designed for our local Noosa business community by Grange HR Consulting.

 Developed with the ATO, Fair Work Commission, Fair Work Ombudsman and Attorney-General’s Department, these resources are designed to provide clarity on the employment process, and confidently meet Australian laws.